marybecker/CTCriticalFreshwaterHabitat/README.md

 the CT due to stream flow and temperature modification caused by land use, fragmented populations from dams and culverts, climate change and introduction of exotic species ([Eastern Brook Trout Venture](https://easternbrooktrout.org/), 2019).

-This project conducts a landscape level analysis to identify streams with wild brook trout populations in CT and prioritize stream management strategies based on the index of watershed integrity (IWI) and index of catchment integrity (ICI) developed by Flotemersch et al. (2016) and mapped by Thornbrugh et al. (2018).
+This project conducts a landscape level analysis to identify streams with current and historic wild brook trout populations in CT and prioritize stream management strategies based on the index of watershed integrity (IWI) and index of catchment integrity (ICI) developed by Flotemersch et al. (2016) and mapped by Thornbrugh et al. (2018).
 Watershed integrity is the capacity of a watershed to support and maintain the full range of ecological processes and function essential to sustainability.
 The IWI and ICI provide a watershed and localized catchment index, respectively,